Facebook Pixel Reporting a Crime | Western Kentucky University

 Reporting a Crime

 We recognize that very few people have actually ever been the victim of a crime and have never had to call 911.
 For some, contacting the police can be a rather uncomfortable experience.
 You should never feel hesitant to contact the police.
 It is completely normal to wonder "is it worth calling 911 for this" and it is our goal to help educate you on what to do when reporting a crime or requesting emergency assistance.
-The following will provide information to you to help you better understand the process of contacting Campus Safety to report an incident and to help you realize what you can expect to happen.
+The following will provide information to you to help you better understand the process of contacting WKU Campus Police to report an incident and to help you realize what you can expect to happen.

-• Calling Campus Safety
+• Calling WKU Campus Police

 • What is Suspicious?